-It is proposed to retain up to 70% of the felled material on-site in order to minimise disturbance to the understorey and reduce soil disturbance.
+It is proposed to retain up to 70% of the felled material on-site in order to minimise disturbance to the understorey and reduce soil disturbance; however, as previously discussed, the amount to be left on-site will decided by the Supervising Ecologist.
 Within Area 2, the trees would be felled, but left in-situ with only parts accessible from Area 1 cut and chipped on site (less than 600 millimetres diameter), or removed from site (if able to be moved without additional damage to understorey).
-Within Area 1 (outside the PAPs), the canopy and logwood smaller than 600 millimetres in diameter from the felled trees will be chipped (again unless directed otherwise by the supervising ecologist).
-Trunks and any branches larger than 600 millimetres will primarily be left in situ unless they can be easily lifted by an excavator or where the removal would, in the opinion of the supervising ecologist, be more beneficial than leaving in situ.
-Felled trees would either remain in situ or parts of them would be moved by hand (manual labour) to the processing area or by an excavator depending on direction issued by the supervising ecologist.
-Chipped wood will be reused on site as mulch and mixed with soil to reinstate the track.
-If the supervising ecologist considers that the amount of chipped wood is excessive, some of it will be carted off-site.
+Within Area 1 (outside the PAPs), the canopy and logwood smaller than 600 millimetres in diameter from the felled trees will be chipped (again unless directed otherwise by the Supervising Ecologist).
+Trunks and any branches larger than 600 millimetres will primarily be left in situ unless they can be easily lifted by an excavator or where the removal would, in the opinion of the Supervising Ecologist, be more beneficial than leaving in situ.
+Felled trees would either remain in situ or parts of them would be moved by hand (manual labour) to the processing area or by an excavator depending on direction issued by the Supervising Ecologist.